 Your eye care professional is the only one who can determine if your eyes are healthy and if you’re seeing your best.

-Know your family’s eye health history
+Know your family’s eye health care history

-Talk to your family members about their eye health history.
+Talk to your family members about their eye health care history.
 It’s important to know if anyone has been diagnosed with a disease or condition since many are hereditary.
 This will help to determine if you are at higher risk for developing an eye disease or condition.

 Eat right to protect your sight